Bitcoin’s Energy Usage Isn’t a Problem. Here’s Why.

 The general view of the Bitcoin Mining Council members and their supporters is that information is useful to have, so collecting volunteer data and presenting it to capital allocators and policymakers is inherently helpful.
 And as they found out from their surveys, bitcoin mining has a high ratio of sustainable energy, which makes sense given the fact that bitcoin inherently seeks out cheap and stranded energy.
 This gives capital allocators and policymakers a useful set of information to work with, rather than the hysteria that is often presented in media.

 Both sides make valid points in my view.
-As an analyst I find it helpful to have the facts about the industry, but I also see why many in the industry would be cautious about the framing of the debate and any attempts made by policymakers (often based on misconceptions) to change or centralize their activities.
+As an analyst, I find it helpful to have the facts about the industry.
+Still, I also see why many in the industry would be cautious about the framing of the debate and any attempts made by policymakers (often based on misconceptions) to change or centralize their activities.

 Overall, the main takeaways from this long report are as follows:

--Bitcoin provides a service that people can use to store and transfer value.
-So far, the market of millions of participants has decided that this network has value, and like anything of value, it consumes energy.
+Bitcoin provides a service that people can use to store and transfer value.
+So far, the market of millions of participants has decided that this network has value.
+Like anything of value, it consumes energy.

--Bitcoin mining uses less than 0.1% of global energy, and by design cannot use more energy than the utility it is providing to users.
+Bitcoin mining uses less than 0.1% of global energy and, by design, cannot use more energy than the utility it provides to users.

--A sizable chunk of the energy that is used by Bitcoin, is otherwise stranded and wasted energy.
-This is because bitcoin miners have the unique capability to go to remote locations and deal with inconsistent power that other consumers can’t make use of, as long as it’s cheap.
+A sizable chunk of the energy used by Bitcoin is otherwise stranded and wasted energy.
+This is because Bitcoin miners have the unique capability to go to remote locations and deal with inconsistent power that other consumers can’t use, as long as it’s cheap.